San Francisco Date Night Guide

 Choose a weekday to skip the crowds and enjoy more time to talk.

-Discover Art by Flashlight at Night at the Museum
+Night at the Museum

 Every so often, SF's top museums open after hours for special events—think DJ sets at SFMOMA, silent discos at the Academy of Sciences, or curated cocktails during evening exhibitions at the de Young.